 Ojo and Brister join United Way of York County’s 31-member Board of Directors, members of which are listed in full at https://www.unitedway-york.org/board-directors.

 For over 99 years, United Way of York County has worked in the York County community to improve people’s lives.
 It began as The York Welfare Federation, an organization that raised funds on behalf of 17 member agencies.
 Today, as the United Way of York County, the mission of raising community funds remains the same, but the strategies have broadened in order to meet the growing and changing needs of people living in York County.

 United Way has adapted over the years and now collaborates with other public and private organizations to engage the community in addressing the complex issues facing York County.
 By developing initiatives that get at the root causes of these issues, United Way and its partners find solutions and fund programs that improve the lives of one in four people in York County.
-Through gifts to the Community Fund, United Way is able to invest those dollars into 66 programs supported by 35 Partner Agencies.
+Through gifts to the United Way of York County Impact Fund, United Way is able to invest those dollars into 66 programs supported by 35 Partner Agencies.
 These programs address human services needs across three Focus Areas: Education, Health, and Financial Stability.
 This enables United Way to tackle the immediate and continuing needs of York County families and individuals and to create real, lasting change that matters to you and our community.